 Self-Esteem Development: Students will learn to manage their feelings, have an accurate self-concept, and value their uniqueness.

-Decision-Making & Problem—Solving: Students will solve problems, make good decisions, set goals and make plans, accept consequences of decisions, and accept and manage change.
+Decision-Making and Problem-Solving: Students will solve problems, make good decisions, set goals and make plans, accept consequences of decisions, and accept and manage change.

 Cross-Cultural Effectiveness: Students will respect family units, respect traditions of communities, respect their own culture and heritage, and relate effectively with others based on appreciation for differences.